Arcadia-Science/chlamy-comparison/README.md

 For each step run the commands indicated in code blocks from the "chlamy-comparison" directory.

-**Protocol for segmenting cells and taking measurements of 2D morphology:**
+## Protocol for segmenting cells and taking measurements of 2D morphology

 1. Download data from Zenodo.
 This will be a directory called "experiments" with subdirectories and image data.